Generalised Gaussian states in group field theory and $\mathfrak{su(1,1)}$ quantum cosmology: Gaussian states

-To summarise, we have seen that the general family of Gaussian states contains states with small relative uncertainties and can thus be regarded as semiclassical.
-This property is realised for the volume, the Hamiltonian and the $\hat{C}$ operator of our GFT cosmological models, and it holds at all times (crucially at late times, where quantum fluctuations are actually expected to be small).
+To summarise, we have seen that the general family of Gaussian states contains states with small relative uncertainties and can thus be regarded as semiclassical. {This} property is realised for the volume, the Hamiltonian and the $\hat{C}$ operator in the context of GFT cosmology, and it holds at all times (crucially at late times, where quantum fluctuations are actually expected to be small).
+Because all harmonic cosmologies \cite{Bojo_2019,HarC1,*HarC2} rely on the same underlying Lie algebra, these results actually hold for any general $\mathfrak{su(1,1)}$ (or CVH) {quantum} cosmological scenario.
 As for coherent states, Gaussian states do not saturate the Robertson--Schr\"odinger uncertainty principle, showing again that it is not clear whether such a criterion should be invoked to classify states as semiclassical.